k8ssandra/k8ssandra/docs/content/en/quickstarts/site-reliability-engineer/_index.md

 Exiting the terminal instance will terminate all port forwarding services.
 {{% /alert %}}

-## Access K8ssandra monitoring utilities {#monitoring}
+## Access K8ssandra Operator monitoring utilities {#monitoring}

-K8ssandra deploys the following customized monitoring utilities:
+K8ssandra Operator allows you to integrate with monitoring tools such as the following utilities:

 * [Prometheus](https://prometheus.io/) a standard metrics collection and alerting tool.
 * [Grafana](https://grafana.com/) a set of preconfigured dashboards displaying important K8ssandra metrics.

 ### Prometheus

-To check on the health of your K8ssandra cluster using the K8ssandra Prometheus interface:
+To check on the health of your K8ssandraCluster using the K8ssandra Operator Prometheus interface:

 1. Access the Prometheus home page at <http://127.0.0.1:9292>: